XieResearchGroup/DGX-wiki/docs/better_dl/training.rst

 4. customized loss
 5. weighted loss

-configure gradient precision with batch size
+Configure gradient precision with batch size
 -----------------
 1. smaller batches, as noisy updates to the model weights, brings (generally) a more robust model, regularizing effects and lower generation error
 2. small batch results in generally rapid learning but a volatile learning process with higher variance in the performance metrics.
 3. small batches (more noisy updates) to the model generally require a smaller learning rate
 4. large batch sizes may enable the use of larger learning rate

-configure the speed of learning with learning rate
+Configure the speed of learning with learning rate
 -----------------

 1. too large learning rate could make gradient descent inadvertently increase rather than decrease the training error.